JoyMitra/apps-4-vet-med/bse-a4vm-userdoc/README.md

 </table>

 <h1 id="HomeScreen">Home Screen</h1>
-To open the app, click on BSE app icon *TODO: place img/icon-image.png* on your phone.
+To open the app, click on BSE app icon on your phone.
 This will open the home screen of the app.
 From here, you can navigate to the _Groups_ page and the _Settings_ page.

 <table>
  <tr>